Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## Basics

  - Have you searched [known issues]?
- - Is your computer powered on?
+ - Have you tried rebooting?
+(Kidding!)
  - Did you read all the items on this page?
  - Then you should contact [support]!